mistrk7/vanillaxbr/README.md

 # vanillaxbr
 Repository for managing updates to my Minecraft resource pack.

 This is entity-dev.
-Initially based on the 1.20.1 branch.
+Initially based on the 1.20.1 branch, updated for 1.20.4.
 Development here is dedicated to remaking and improving old and existing entities in the game.
 This is something I intend on doing over a period of time seperate to the main releases, so i've branched it off here.

 Following will be a list that's meant to be indicative on the progress and to-dos I have to do here: